 The Rutas Del Incas cooperative was founded in 2013, making it a very young organization.
 Despite this, their quality continues to improve each year due to the dedication of each farmer to producing great coffees.
 The cooperative aids the farmers in providing equipment, as well as microloans to ensure a high quality standard each year.
 We’re extremely excited to have this coffee available through the winter season and even into the early spring!

-In the cup, expect stunning fruity tones reminiscient of strawberries and blueberries with milk chocolate, citrus fruit finish and a thick, juicy mouthfeel.
-If you’re a fan of fruit-forward coffees we highly reccomend this exceptional Peruvian lot.
+In the cup, expect stunning fruity tones reminiscent of cranberries and mandarin orange highlighted by a juicy mouthfeel.
+If you’re a fan of fruit-forward coffees we highly recommend this exceptional Peruvian lot.

 Processing Method: Fully Washed